MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-identify-sap-data-sources.md

 - **SAP HANA** For SAP HANA, you must differentiate between the runtime and full-use database licenses.
 Runtime databases only support software licensed from SAP.
 Full-use databases licensed from SAP support SAP and non-SAP software.
 Full-use SAP HANA databases are licensed based on a gigabyte-of-memory metric.
 So, third-party data connectors that access the SAP HANA database directly need to have a full-use SAP HANA database license.
 For more information, see https://blogs.sap.com/2021/01/18/technical-details-hana-licensing/ and the [SAP Licensing Guide](https://www.sapusers.org/uploads/files/5660).

 - **OpenHub license** For data extraction from SAP BW on anyDB or SAP HANA, consider the SAP NetWeaver OpenHub license and the SAP OpenHub for S/4HANA license.
 These licenses are included in the SAP HANA enterprise edition.
 SAP BW/4HANA doesn't require an OpenHub license.
-For more information about terms and conditions, see [SAP software use rights (SUR)](https://assets.cdn.sap.com/agreements/product-use-and-support-terms/sur/sap-software-use-rights-english-v1-2022.pdf).
+For more information about terms and conditions, see [SAP Software Use Rights (SUR)](https://assets.cdn.sap.com/agreements/product-use-and-support-terms/sur/sap-software-use-rights-english-v1-2022.pdf).

 - **SLT licensing** The Operational Data Provisioning (ODP) framework is part of many SAP systems, including SAP ECC and SAP S/4HANA.
 It's also contained in SAP BW and SAP BW/4HANA.
 One of the possible ODP providers of the SAP CDC connector is SAP Landscape Transformation Replication Server (SLT).
 It's a trigger-based data replication technology that allows real-time replication from SAP and/or non-SAP sources to SAP and/or non-SAP targets.
 For more information about SLT licensing, see [2707835 - SLT Licensing](https://launchpad.support.sap.com/#/notes/2707835).
 The license is determined by the target system of the replication.
 If the license of the target system includes the use of SLT, you don't need a separate SLT license.
 In any other SLT case, including the use of SAP CDC connector, an SLT full license is required.